backup/backup/v3/storages/index.md

 `<data_path>/my_backup/SFTP-weekly.yml`
 `<data_path>/my_backup/SFTP-daily.yml`

-Backups are stored in the remote `path` using timestamped folders, but you may additionally wish to alter the `path` for each type to more easily identify the _type_ of each backup.
+**Note:** It's not required that the `path` be updated for each unique Storage (as shown in the example), since each backup is stored in a timestamped folder.
+Using a separate `path` simply makes it easier to distinguish between each _type_ of backup.

 {% include markdown_links %}